bomberman30/Cardputer-Game-Station-Emulators/README.md

 The Zoom Mode allows you to **dynamically adjust the display scale of games** on the Cardputer’s screen.

 By pressing `\` (above the `OK` key), you can toggle between **multiple zoom levels (100 to 150%), fullscreen or 4/3**.
 This flexibility ensures that each game looks its best on the Cardputer’s compact display.

+> In the SNES emulator, pressing `\` toggles between adaptive interlaced and lower-resolution modes for better performance.

+> in the GameBoy (not color) emulator, pressing `\` toggles between different color palettes.

 You can precisely adjust the display zoom level with `fn` + `arrows left/right`.

-✅ Why it matters:

-- Enhances readability and visual comfort.
-- Lets you adapt the screen to games.
-- Greatly improves gameplay experience.

 ## About Games

 You can place the **ROM uncompressed files** anywhere on your SD card and select them.
-The firmware allows running ROMs up to 6 MB.
+The firmware allows running ROMs up to 5.5 MB.

 > **⚠️ Avoid having more than 512 ROMs per folder** to prevent loading times.